MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 Before registering your listener, you must get a valid unique type using the ``getNewType()`` method from the ``EventQueue`` class.
 Then you can register your listener using the ``registerListener(EventQueueListener listener, int type)`` method from the ``EventQueue`` class.

-The unique type your listener uses could be stored on the Java world and passed/stored to the C world.
+The unique type your listener uses could be stored on the Managed world and passed/stored to the C world.
 One way to do it is to create a native method that sends the event type to the C world during the initialization phase.

 To set the default listener, you must use ``EventQueue.setDefaultListener(EventQueueListener listener)``.